eoincampbell/eoincampbell.github.io/_posts/2020-11-05-building-buyirish-dot-com.md

 1. What are people searching for?
 2. What are people clicking on?

 To achieve this, we created a very lightweight click handler in the app that performs the 302 redirect to the retailer site.
 Every product is assigned a GUID formed from a MD5_HASH of it's product URL as it's ingested into the system.
-This allows us to both confirm uniqueness for UPSERTS but also quickly retrieve the cosmos document from the click handler and redirect the user to the product details page URL.
+This allows us to both confirm uniqueness for UPSERTS but also quickly retrieve the cosmos document from the click handler and redirect the consumer to the product details page URL.

 ```csharp
 var result = await _cosmosService.GetItemAsync(retailer, productId);